kumprj/chicago-cfa/README.md

 # blackhawks-cfa
-Text alerts if the Blackhawks got us free chick fil a
+Text alerts if the Blackhawks got us free chick fil a.

+GitHub Actions configured to deploy:
+* Python Lambda which runs the check against NHL API and checks if the Hawks are at home.
+* Backend API Gateway lambda which loads the user's data to DynamoDB.
+* Front end hosted in S3.

 TODO Item in: